 You may have a customer success team, but they’re only part of the effort.
 Everyone should be working toward a better relationship with your customers.
-Leadership can meet and advise, your engineers can work with theirs, and your sales team should be invested in how the sales of your customers are proceeding.
+Leadership can meet and advise and your sales team should be invested in how your customers’ sales are proceeding.
 Wherever you can help, you can win more business.

 2. Make Education Easy